Pond Dipping: The Simple How To Guide

 Step 1: Prepare the trays

 Take a white tray and your magnifying pots and fill them with a bit of water – half full is good.
-This is so you can tip out your minibeasts into pond water and they’ll feel right at home.
+This is so you can tip out your minibeasts into pond water when you catch them in the nets and they’ll feel right at home.

 Step 2: See what you catch